zalando-nakadi/fahrschein/README.md

 ### Releasing

 Fahrschein uses Github Workflows to [build](.github/workflows/ci.yaml) and [publish releases](.github/workflows/maven-publish.yaml).
 This happens automatically whenever a new release is created in Github.
+After creating a release, please bump the `project.version` property in [gradle.properties](./gradle.properties).

 If needed, you can preview the signed release artifacts in your local maven repository.